Microsoft Teams Jira Connector provides one-way integration from Jira to Microsoft Teams. It is a much more secure and robust integration.

 With Url Management you can configure named Microsoft Teams Incoming Webhook URLs and optionally restrict them to particular Jira projects.
 Managed URLs provide a few benefits:

-You can identify URLs by name, which provide much more flexibility to administer
+You can identify URLs by name, which provides much more flexibility to administer

 Simplified URL creation.